Challenge Records by Sears

 The Challenge record label was a budget label for Sears.
 It was produced from 1926-1930.
 It was pressed by the Starr Piano Company and would duplicate recordings found on Gennett and Champion records.
 Most were of anonymous recordings.

-The Challenge Label sold for 24 cents and are generally of inferior quality.
-Starr struggled to produce records and, in its final years, Sears used The Scranton Button Company to press the records using master-records from Plaza Music Company.
+The Challenge Label sold for 24 cents and is generally of inferior quality.
+Starr struggled to produce records and, in its final years, Sears used The Scranton Button Company to press the records using master records from Plaza Music Company.

 1939-1945 Label: None by Sears